-The overarching goal of Academic Expertise is to activate the students to take part in various academic events and activities and thus to help them become members of the academic community.
-More specifically, the component is designed to improve their preparedness to give presentations in scientific forums, to write academic articles and to pursue opportunities to do research abroad.
-An additional objective is to better prepare those completing a doctorate to work in expert duties in their field of outside of the university.
+The overarching goal of the Academic Expertise component is to activate the students to take part in various academic events and activities and thus to help them become members of the academic community.
+More specifically, the component is designed to improve their skills in giving presentations in scientific forums, writing academic articles, and pursuing opportunities to do research abroad.
+An additional objective is to better prepare the students to work in legal expert duties outside of the university.